 Democrat for Glendale City Council | Vote Feb 22 – March 3, 2020

 Hello, neighbors!
 I’m an economics professor and community advocate running for Glendale City Council in the election on March 3.
 I live in the beautiful Niodrara Historic District just north of Glendale College.
-I am the proud father of two daughters ages 28 (middle school teacher) and 24 (graphic designer).
+I am the proud father of two children ages 28 (middle school teacher) and 24 (graphic designer).

 About eight years ago, after a rewarding career in banking and finance–including 12 years in Asia–I decided it was time to give back.
 So I threw away the steady paycheck and reinvented myself, first as a teacher of history at a private school in China, then as an economics professor at Glendale College, and more recently as an advocate for the environment.
 I’ve never for one second regretted it.